adskevin/react-binary-to-decimal/README.md

 And my own Bonus Features:

-- [ ] User can define a custom limit of digits to the input (not implemented yet)
+-   User can define a custom limit of digits to the input
 -   User can clear the fields using a Clear button

 ## Gitpod